rain1017/memdb/README.md

 * __Performance__ : Data access is mainly based on in process memory, which is extremely fast.

-* __Scalable__ : System is horizontally scalable by adding more shards
+* __Scalablility__ : System is horizontally scalable by adding more shards.

-* __Transaction/Locking__ : You can commit/rollback change just like traditional database. 'row' based locking is also supported.
+* __Transaction__ : You can commit/rollback change just like traditional database. 'row' based locking is also supported.

+* __High Availability : All server is backed by one or more redis replication, you will never lose and commited data.

 ### Which is suite for memorydb?